CraigNock/--Montgolfiere--/README.md

     - API keys: You will need to obtain your own key for this service
       - REACT_APP_THUNDERFOREST_MAPTILES_KEY=
-        - Provides map tiles (<strong>Without</strong>: defaults to OpenStreetMap tiles)
+        - Provides map tiles (<strong>Optional</strong>: defaults to OpenStreetMap tiles)
         - https://www.thunderforest.com/docs/apikeys/

-4. Create a <strong>.env</strong> file in the <strong>server</strong> folder containing the following information & keys:
+7. Create a <strong>.env</strong> file in the <strong>server</strong> folder containing the following information & keys:
     - Firebase information:
     (Once a Firebase Realtime database is created, this info can be found in the Firebase Console sidebar under "Project Settings" {look for the cog!} )

     - Navigate to the "Service Accounts" tab and you should see a button down the bottom labelled "Generate New Key".
 Press this and a .JSON file will be downloaded to your computer.
-Open this .JSON file and copy over the matching information and keys.
+Open this .JSON file and copy over the matching information and keys (excepting FB_DATABASE_URL).

       - FB_DATABASE_URL=
+          - This entry is not included in the .JSON file, however it's value is the same as the "REACT_APP_FB_DATABASEURL" entry in the <strong>client .env file</strong> and can be copied from there or the same source.
       - FIREBASE_PROJECT_ID=
       - FIREBASE_PRIVATE_KEY_ID=
       - FIREBASE_PRIVATE_KEY=